-Running a Green Fair or Eco Event is a great way to introduce, encourage and support people in your local community with ideas and tips on reducing their carbon footprint and waste.
+Organising a Green eco or sustainability Fair is a great way to introduce, encourage and support people in your local community with ideas and tips on reducing their carbon footprint and waste.
 It's also an opportunity to showcase local producers and retailers and highlight local sustainability initiatives.

-The set up is very simple.
+The setup is very simple.
 All that's needed is a hall and some display tables.
 Volunteers look after different information stands, and people are encouraged to browse, look at ideas, chat and ask questions.
 A good time slot is around two hours.
 The volunteers for the information stands should be people who know a reasonable amount about the subject but they do not need to be experts!
-There is lots of information for all the topics in this supporting document.
-Enthusiasm and cheerfulness go a long way.
+There is lots of information on all the topics in this Green Fair Guide.

 Below is a list of broad topics that are easily manageable for people starting out.
 You might also want to consider the type of community you live in.
-The needs and concerns of a rural community for example will be different to those in an inner city.
+The needs and concerns of a rural or seaside community for example will be different from those in an inner city.

 - Eating Sustainably and reducing Food Waste